 Our team of dedicated, highly trained volunteers are on standby 24/7, 365 days of the year.

 Every penny we raise is spent in support of training, equipment, and the transportation of the team to disaster sites so that we can help those in need.
 In addition to our international response team, we are also working with countries to provide advice and training on how to manage in the initial 24 hours of the disaster.

 Team members are drawn from all walks of life.
 The one common attribute shared by all our volunteers is the desire and determination to help the innocent victims of disaster around the world.

 When disaster strikes, time is of the essence.
-It is therefore essential that the S.A.R.A.I.D. team is well trained, well equipped and able to deploy quickly to the site of any disaster both at home and overseas.
+It is therefore essential that the SARAID team is well trained, equipped, and able to deploy quickly to the site of any disaster both at home and overseas.
 We can move swiftly to the scene of the disaster and provide a comprehensive and effective service to those in need.
-Whether it’s logistical, search and rescue, FPOS medical or humanitarian we have the expertise to assist.
+Whether there is a need for search and rescue, medical assistance, structural assessment, logistical support we have the expertise to assist.

 Combining the enthusiasm and talent of Scouts with our experience, knowledge and desire to help, we developed a specific training programme known as SMART.
 We return regularly to Nepal to run training sessions in order that communities are ready and resilient in future.

 You can make a donation via PayPal or Justgiving, just click on the button below, we rely on public donations to continue our work.
 We don’t spend on advertising and we receive no DEC (Disasters Emergency Committee) Funding.